ramellose/mako_docs/content/examples/ibd/setup.md

 mako io -cf -meta standardmatch.tsv
 </pre></code>

 After completing the above tasks, you should be able to conveniently query all metabolites in the database.
-For example, we can easily find the chemical classes that certain metabolite clusters belong to.
+For example, we can easily find the chemical classes that certain metabolite clusters belong to with the query <code>```MATCH p=(:Metabolite)--(:Chemical_class) RETURN p LIMIT 25```</code>.

 <figure>
   <img src="/images/ibd_metabolites.PNG" alt="Screenshot of Neo4j Browser showing Cypher query outcome with Metabolite nodes." width="600">